 The Group's main foreign currency risk is the short-term risk associated with accounts receivable and payable denominated in currencies that are not the subsidiaries' functional currency.
 The risk arises on the difference in the exchange rate between the time invoices are raised/received and the time invoices are settled/paid.
 For sales denominated in foreign currencies the Group will try, as far as practical, to ensure that the purchases associated with the sale will be in the same currency.
+As a result of advanced purchasing of components, there is a timing difference on USD, where the Group overdraft has been utilised as required.

-All monetary assets and liabilities of the Group were denominated in sterling with the exception of the following items which were denominated in US dollars, and which are included in the financial statements at the sterling value based on the exchange rate ruling at the statement of financial position date.
+All monetary assets and liabilities of the Group were denominated in sterling except for the following items, which are included in the financial statements at the sterling value based on the exchange rate ruling at the statement of financial position date.

-The following tables show the net assets/(liabilities) exposed to US dollar and Euro exchange rate risk that the Group has at 31 March 2021:
+The following tables show the Group net assets/(liabilities) exposed to US dollar and Euro exchange rate risk::

-USD 2021 £'000 2020 £'000
+USD 2022 £'000 2021 £'000

-Trade receivables 5,727 5,223
+Trade receivables 8,786 5,727

-Cash and cash equivalents 3,121 1,342
+Cash and cash equivalents (1,308) 3,121

-Trade payables (930) (1,439)
+Trade payables (4,005) (930)

-7,918 5,126
+3,473 7,918

-EUR 2021 2020
+EUR 2022 2021

 £'000 £'000

-Trade receivables 337 130
+Trade receivables 287 337

-Cash and cash equivalents 942 63
+Cash and cash equivalents 272 942

-Trade payables (115) (81)
+Trade payables (175) (115)

-1,164 112
+384 1,164

-The Group is exposed to currency risk because it undertakes trading transactions in US dollars and Euros.
+The Group is exposed to currency risk because it undertakes trading transactions in US dollars and Euros (and immaterial transactions in other currencies).
 The Directors do not generally consider it necessary to enter into derivative financial instruments to manage the exchange risk arising from its operations, but from time to time when the Directors consider foreign currencies are weak and it is known that there will be a requirement to purchase those currencies, forward arrangements are entered into.
-There were no forward purchase agreements in place at 31 March 2021 (2020: £nil) with £nil net exposure (2020: £nil).
+There were no forward purchase agreements in place at 31 March 2022 (2021: £nil) with £nil net exposure (2021: £nil).

-The effect of a strengthening of 10% in the rate of exchange in the currencies against sterling at the statement of financial position date would have resulted in an estimated net increase in pre-tax profit for the year and an increase in net assets of approximately £1,009k (2020: £582k) and the effect of a weakening of 10% in the rate of exchange in the currencies against sterling at the statement of financial position date would have resulted in an estimated net decrease in pre-tax profit for the year and a decrease in net assets of approximately £826k (2020: £476k).
+The effect of a strengthening of 10% in the rate of exchange in the currencies against sterling at the statement of financial position date would have resulted in an estimated net increase in pre-tax profit for the year and an increase in net assets of approximately £428k (2021: £1,009k) and the effect of a weakening of 10% in the rate of exchange in the currencies against sterling at the statement of financial position date would have resulted in an estimated net decrease in pre-tax profit for the year and a decrease in net assets of approximately £351k (2021: £826k).